Ex-Dolphins Hall of Fame center Jim Langer dies at 71

 Langer was a first-year starter and played every offensive down for the NFL's only unbeaten, untied team that went 17-0.
 The following year he helped the Dolphins repeat as Super Bowl champions, and began a stretch of six consecutive Pro Bowl seasons for Miami while playing in 128 games in a row.

-A Minnesota native, Langer played at South Dakota State and went undrafted.
-He signed with Cleveland as a rookie in 1970 but was cut and joined the Dolphins.
+A Minnesota native, Langer played linebacker at South Dakota State and went undrafted.
+He signed with Cleveland as a rookie in 1970 but was cut, joined the Dolphins and made the team as a center in coach Don Shula's first season with Miami.

+"Jim Langer was the ultimate conversion story," tweeted former NFL executive Gil Brandt, another Hall of Famer.

+The Hall of Fame flag in Canton, Ohio flew at half-staff to honor Langer.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL